Members

 Report Fraud

-If you suspect health care fraud or abuse, we urge you to report it.
+If you suspect health care fraud against Independence Administrators, we urge you to report it.
 All reports are confidential.
+You are not required to provide your name, address or other identifying information.

 Corporate & Financial Investigations Department